-So what is a legume?
-Basically, a legume is a flowering plant that has edible fruits or seeds.
-It’s a really broad term that refers to all sorts of beans and pulses.
-Lentils, black beans, kidney beans, butter beans, chickpeas, soybeans, peanuts and even tamarind are all part of the legume family.
-Check out our guide to beans for some extra inspiration on how to use legumes.
+Legume is a broad term that refers to beans and pulses.
+Lentils, black beans, kidney beans, butter beans, chickpeas and even peanuts are all part of the legume family.